thlebowicz/JoyStock/README.md

 The graph tab will display price trends for stocks in your portfolio for the past specified days (default 10).

 The notification tab displays your current active notifications and allows for deletion.
-Notifications are sent once a day when triggered by a data refresh.
+Notifications are sent once a day and when triggered by a data refresh.

 Data is fetched from the Polygon finance API (https://polygon.io/) and cached for 2 hours at a time.